HSF/hsf.github.io/organization/_posts/2019/2019-12-19-coordination.md

         - Philippe Canal (FNAL)
         - (Joining Gloria and Witek)

+    - Analysis:
-    - For the Analysis WG our discussions still continue, announcement expected in January.
+        - Our discussions still continue, announcement expected in January.

+    - **Many thanks to our outgoing convenors and Welcome! to our new ones**

 - Feedback from SPC talk
     - Talk was well received by the SPC.
 Questions focused on the use of HPCs,